-While YouTube is great for getting attention, the important steps for your business are finding, connecting with and attracting visitors to your own website to purchase your products or services.
+While YouTube is great for getting attention, the important steps for your business are finding, connecting with, and attracting visitors to your own website to purchase your products or services.
 But YouTube wants to keep people on their site watching videos.
-That’s why they restrict use of links, and why you need a few tricks to get around these restrictions.
+That’s why they restrict the use of links, and why you need a few tricks to get around these restrictions.

 YouTube Linking Obstacles

 YouTube limits the use of clickable in-video links to external sites to approved members of its YouTube Partner Program (YPP), AKA Partners.
 YPP’s qualification requirements are steep.

 To become a Partner, your channel must have:

 - Over 10,000 cumulative lifetime views (between all your videos)

 - Over 4,000 watch hours in the last 12 months

 - Once the previous two requirements are met, YouTube must then review and approve your channel for partnership.